KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 This week I was also blown away by the kindness I found in the Tech Community.
 I worked on improving my LinkedIn profile, as last week I only had two connections (one of which was my girlfriend. haha).
 I reached out to past School of Code graduates and current students and was amazed by the number of well wishes and support I got from people I had never met before.
 A few people even messaged me saying that I was welcome to approach them with questions or for advice.
 The kindness shown to me melted my heart, and I hope to pass on this kindness to others as I walk further down this path into the world of Tech.

+### Day 25 ###

+- Today we were introduced to databases.
+We looked at the difference between relational and non-relational databases.
+- We looked at using CRUD operations in PostgresSQL and had some time to play around with Creating, updating, reading and deleting data using db-fiddle.com
+- We had an interesting talk from Kyle Simpson who talked to us about Imposter Syndrome and the importance of accessibility.
+- In the morning I managed to complete a couple of the bonus tasks from our weekend tasks and Friday Hackathon challenge.